SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/configure-permissions-templates.md

 ## Permissions to the SharePoint document library for SuperOffice templates

 People who will edit the templates should have Permission level edit​.
-For instance, create a domain (AAD) group named template-editors​.
+For instance, create a Microsoft Entra (formerly AAD) domain group named template-editors​.

 All other users of SuperOffice Online must have Permission level Read.
 This is necessary because they must read it when creating document​.